-But when you hardwire a pattern in your brain it means that it is set of automatic responses that are working on autopilot.
+But when you hardwire a pattern in your brain it means that it is a set of automatic responses that are working on autopilot.

-For majority of people, hardwiring is done wrong, as they are hardwired to watch TV, look for steady and secure lifestyle.
+For the majority of people, hardwiring is done wrong, as they are hardwired to watch TV, look for a steady and secure lifestyle.
 People are hardwired to retain their status quo.
 And Status Quo is horrible, as it prevents you from fulfilling your full potential.

 Rewiring your status quo can seem almost impossible, because of the strong social imprint of the society.
 That is simply a disempowering belief.
 But while you are in your twenties, you have the most energy to break out of the norms that are imposed by society, and if you’re more interested in why your twenties are so important, make sure that you check out Art Of Manliness articles that I previously mentioned.